The burn-in test is the supervised application of electrical and thermal stress on a semiconductor device to induce inherent failures.

 The burn-in test is the best screening method to weed out initial high potential failures in semiconductor devices, otherwise called infant mortality failures.
 The devices that survive the burn-in test are the high-quality pieces that are free of latent defects and can be trusted to be incorporated in the final product assembly.
 Normally, the dielectric failures, metallization failures, electromigration, and conductor failures are detected during burn-in testing of semiconductor components.

 The burn-in test is an estimation method to find out the useful life of the semiconductor device.
-However, the total span of the device is shortened with a burn-in test.
+However, the total life span of the device is shortened with a burn-in test.
 Even though the useful device hours are not impacted, the device stress distribution, efficiency, competency to Electrical-Over-stress (EOS), and Electro-Static Discharge (ESD) are adversely affected by the application of extreme voltage and temperatures for a prolonged time during a burn-in test.
 The semiconductor components that were screened using burn-in tests degrade over time and require a replacement.
 Thus, indirectly the burn-in process increases the cost of maintenance.

 Types of Burn-In Tests

 The burn-in test process is usually carried out at a temperature of 125℃ with the worst-case bias voltage that can be supplied to the device during its entire useful life.
 Burn-in boards are used to place the semiconductor components into the burn-in oven.
 The electrical voltage application can be static or dynamic.
 The different types of burn-in tests are static burn-in, dynamic burn-in, and dynamic burn-in with test.
 The table below compares the static burn-in and dynamic burn-in tests.